 Steve McIntosh – Steve is an integral philosopher who came in as a second wave behind Ken Wilber.
 Steve is a slight critic of Ken, in that he thinks Ken is a little bit too comfortable in the spiritual realm.
 Steve is a better bet for people who want to be talked to like a philosopher.

 Integral Consciousness and the Future of Evolution – A traditionally philosophical introduction to integral, focusing on the genealogy of the ideas and how the ideas are backed up by other modern research and philosophy.

 Don Beck – Don Beck is the creator of Spiral Dynamics, when he came across the work of Clare Graves back in the 1980s.
 Spiral dynamics is a fork of integral philosophy, and focuses on practical, real-world, nonmetaphysical applications.
 He turned Spiral Dynamics into a consulting firm for companies.

 - Spiral Dynamics – This is an old book and needs updating.
 Also not available on Kindle.
 It is still the most straightforward and readable of the introductions.
-I highly recommend this to my libertarian and conservative friends as an introduction.
+I recommend this to my libertarian and conservative friends as a gentle introduction.

 - John Mackey – John is not so much an integral philosopher but an integral practitioner.
 He has taken integral ideas and created Conscious Capitalism, an attempt to show a version of capitalism that can work as the world is changing.
-Then he created a several billion dollar company out of it – Whole Foods.
+And he created a several billion dollar company using the same philosophy – Whole Foods.